orphan-oss/launch4j-maven-plugin/README.md

 - detects different OSX versions to properly use proper binary bundle, see [#54](../../pull/54)

 ## Version notes 1.7.15
-- allows override some properties loaded from an extrnal Launch4j config file, see [#49](../../issues/49)
+- allows override some properties loaded from an external Launch4j config file, see [#49](../../issues/49)

 ## Version notes 1.7.14
 - fixes issue with setting `language`, see [#50](../../issues/50)